Reading Time: 7 minutes

-Building out teams internationally not only provides new revenue and business opportunities, but it is a unique opportunity to enhance your company’s culture.
+Building out teams internationally provides new revenue and business opportunities and gives you a unique opportunity to enhance your company’s culture.
 To this point, forward-thinking and quality talent is key.
 It is essential to evaluate a new hire’s potential to grow within the company and to envision what their employment lifecycle will look like.
 These first hires will set the tone of your local company culture and will influence the long-term growth of your organization in that country and in general.
 The success of your global expansion strategy will depend on them.
 It is critical to have a strong hiring strategy in place, one that clearly promotes your company’s core values to assure you find the right fit.
-In short – make sure these hires reflect your company’s energy, passion and ethics.
+In short – make sure these hires reflect your company’s energy, passion, and ethics.
 Any hires that come later will look to these tenured employees for behavioral cues.

 In recent years, studies have shown that non-homogeneous teams are simply smarter.
 It completely makes sense—working with people who are different from you challenges your brain to overcome its ingrained ways of thinking and sharpen its performance.

 From a pure business perspective, diverse teams are proven to be more productive and more profitable—exactly what you need in a company experiencing rapid growth and expanding into new countries.
 And if that’s not convincing enough, there are a multitude of studies showing that candidates today are looking for diversity when searching for a job.
 The diversity of your team has now become just as important to employees as it is to the company itself.